pyscript/ltk/README.md

 # ltk
 LTK is a little toolkit for writing UIs in PyScript.
-See the [LTK Kitchen Sink](https://laffra.github.io/ltk/) or [explore the docs rendered using LTK](https://laffra.github.io/ltk/?runtime=py&tab=5).
+See the [LTK kitchensink](https://laffra.github.io/ltk/) or [explore the docs rendered using LTK](https://laffra.github.io/ltk/?runtime=py&tab=5).

 LTK is implemented as a declarative Python library and leverages `jQuery` for DOM operations.